 Alright.
 So what exactly is freekeh?

-The process the wheat undergoes is similar to bulgur wheat, but it’s picked earlier, hence it’s greener – and also known as ‘green wheat’.
-It’s very popular in Syria – not surprising, it has a curious earthy, nutty, slightly smokey taste.
+It’s wheat, and the process the wheat undergoes is similar to bulgur wheat, but it’s picked earlier, hence it’s greener – and so it’s also known as ‘green wheat’.
+Freekeh is very popular in Syria – not surprising, it has a curious earthy, nutty, slightly smoky taste.

 This salad has a very fresh, bright taste thanks mostly to the mint, but also to the celery.
 It goes very well with a creamy, mustardy chicken dish; or, because of the mint, also with lamb in which case add in a block of feta.